yt-dlp/yt-dlp/README.md

 # by default, bestvideo and bestaudio will have the same file name.
 $ yt-dlp -f 'bv,ba' -o '%(title)s.f%(format_id)s.%(ext)s'

+# Download and merge the best format that has a video stream,
+# and all audio-only formats into one file
+$ yt-dlp -f 'bv*+mergeall[vcodec=none]' --audio-multistreams

+# Download and merge the best format that has a video stream,
+# and the best 2 audio-only formats into one file
+$ yt-dlp -f 'bv*+ba+ba.2' --audio-multistreams

 # The following examples show the old method (without -S) of format selection
-# and how to use -S to achieve a similar but better result
+# and how to use -S to achieve a similar but (generally) better result

 # Download the worst video available (old method)
 $ yt-dlp -f 'wv*+wa/w'